browserengineering/book/book/scripts.md

 -   `getAttribute` returns an element's value for some attribute; and
 -   `innerHTML` replaces the contents of an element with new HTML.

-I'm implemented a simplified version of these methods.
+I've implemented a simplified version of these methods.
 `querySelectorAll` will return an array, not this thing called a `NodeList`; `innerHTML` will only write the HTML contents of an element, and won't allow reading those contents.